-Importers: I have my own design and worked with factories in China now, should i prepare a inspection checklist for sourcing and quality control? how to create the checklist for product sourcing and inspection?
+Importers: I have my own design and worked with factories in China now, should I prepare an inspection checklist for sourcing and quality control? how to create the checklist for product sourcing and inspection?

-An inspection criteria sheet (ICS) or simply a QC checklist outlines quality requirements and specifications with your products in a way that makes them clear, concise and user friendly for your supplier.
+An inspection criteria sheet (ICS) or simply a QC inspection checklist outlines quality requirements and specifications with your products in a way that makes them clear, concise, and user-friendly for your supplier.
 It’s one of the simplest, yet most effective, ways to prevent defects in your goods.

 Why you should create a quality control inspection checklist?